 Cons

-• Downloading from YouTube exists in a legal grey zone in many jurisdictions, so review YouTube's terms of service before relying on it
+- Downloading from YouTube sits in a legal grey zone in many jurisdictions, so review YouTube's terms of service before relying on it

-This method is great for one specific audience: developers, researchers, and privacy-conscious users who want full control.
-For everyone else, the friction usually is not worth it.
+This method is great for one specific audience.
+Developers, researchers, and privacy-conscious users who want full control.
+For everyone else, the friction usually isn't worth it.

 Comparison Table